BOLTZZ/R/R Fundamentals/Data Wrangling.md

 new_wide_data <- new_tidy_data %>% spread(year, fertility) #1st arg = which variable for the column names; 2nd arg = which variable to fill out the cells.
 select(new_wide_data, country, `1960`:`1967`)
 ```
 * The separate() function splits one column into two or more columns at a specified character that separates the variables.
 When there is an extra separation in some of the entries, use fill="right" to pad missing values with NAs, or use extra="merge" to keep extra elements together.
-The unite() function combines two columns and adds a separating character:
+The unite() function combines two columns and adds a separating character. unite takes 3 arguments: (1) the data frame, (2) the name of the new column to create, and (3) a vector of the columns to unite with an underscore, in order.:
 ```r
 # separate then spread
 dat %>% separate(key, c("year", "variable_name"), sep = "_", extra = "merge") %>%